Hair

 WHAT ARE THE DIFFERENT CURL TYPES?

 Before you can style your curls, you need to know which curl type you have been blessed with.
 To work out your curl type, our Group Education Manager, Marie Nieuwoudt, suggests washing your hair with shampoo and conditioner, then leaving it to dry naturally – without any additional products.
-Once dry, look at your hair in the mirror and use our Temperature Calculator, which not only gives you your hair type (from 1a to 4c), but gives you the optimum temperature for using heated styling tools.
+Once dry, look at your hair in the mirror and use our Temperature Calculator, which not only gives you your hair type (from 1a to 4c), but tells you the optimum temperature for using heated styling tools on your specific curl type.

 “Knowing your hair type is key for proper care and styling.” – Marie Nieuwoudt, CLOUD NINE Group Education Manager